Jayapa Senani

-Jayapa or Jaya was a military commander (senani or senapati) under the Kakatiya king Ganapati-deva (r. c.
-1199-1262 CE), whose core territory included the Telugu-speaking region in prsent-day Andhra Pradesh and Telangana.
+Jayapa or Jaya was a military commander (senani) under the Kakatiya king Ganapati-deva (r. c.
+1199-1262 CE), whose core territory included the Telugu-speaking region in present-day Andhra Pradesh and Telangana.

 Jayapa was a member of the Ayya family of the Divi island in the Krishna River delta.
 After Ganapati invaded the island, his family accepted the Kakatiya suzerainty, and Jayapa entered the Kakatiya service as a military commander.
 Ganapati later appointed him as the governor of newly-conquered territories, including Vela-nadu.

-Jayapa wrote Nritta Ratnavali, a Sanskrit-language treatise on dancing and choreography.
+Jayapa wrote Nṛutta Ratnavali, a Sanskrit-language treatise on dancing and choreography.

 Early life

 Jayapa, also known as Jaya, belonged to the Ayya family of the Divi island in the Krishna River delta.
-According to scholar Chintamani Lakshmanna, he belonged to the Kamma caste.

 Jayapa's father Pinni Choda (or Pina Chodi) was the ruler of the island.
 The Kakatiya king Ganapati invaded the island sometime around or before 1203 CE, as suggested by the 1203 CE Kondaparti inscription and another 1241 CE inscription of his Malayala chiefs.
 The Ayyas accepted the Kakatiya suzerainty, and Ganapati allowed them to retain the control of the island.
-Jayapa entered the Kakatiya service as a commander (senapati or senani), as attested by his 1231 CE Ganapeshvaram inscription.
+Jayapa entered the Kakatiya service as a commander (senani), as attested by his 1231 CE Ganapesvaram inscription.
 His sisters - Naramba and Peramba - married Ganapati.

 Military career

-Ganapati appointed Jayapa of Ayya family as the govenror of the newly-conquered Vela-nadu region, as attested by his 1213 CE Chebrolu inscription.
+Ganapati appointed Jayapa of Ayya family as the governor of the newly-conquered Vela-nadu region, as attested by his 1213 CE Chebrolu inscription.
 The appointment possibly happened earlier than 1213 CE, but this is not certain, as Jayapa's Chandavolu inscription is partially built in a wall, rendering its date unreadable.

 The 1213 CE Chebrolu inscription of Jayapa refers to Ganapati's military campaign against the southern kings.
 It states that upon his return from this campaign, Ganapati conferred the lordship of the southern region to Jayapa.
-The identity of hte "southern region is not certain, but they were most probably the Nellore Choda chiefs, who were Chola vassals.
-Ganapati installed Tikka, a member of the Nellore Choda family and a rival claimaint to the throne, as the ruler of Nellore.
-The 1231 CE Ganapeshvaram inscription of Jayapa states that he subdued several countries including Chola, Kalinga, Seuna, Brihat-Karnata, and Lata; he also annexed Vela-nadu and Dvipa (Divi).
+The identity of the "southern region is not certain, but they were most probably the Nellore Choda chiefs, who were Chola vassals.
+Ganapati installed Tikka, a member of the Nellore Choda family and a rival claimant to the throne, as the ruler of Nellore.
+The 1231 CE Ganapesvaram inscription of Jayapa states that he subdued several countries including Chola, Kalinga, Seuna, Brihat-Karnata, and Lata; he also annexed Vela-nadu and Dvipa (Divi).
 It appears that Tikka faced invasion from rulers or chiefs belonging to these countries, and Ganapati helped Tikka repulse their invasion.

 Jayapa led the Kakatiya elephant force, as suggested by his title gaja-senani ("elephant commander").